poirier/wcperoku/README.md

 4. RECORD the password and DevID for later use.

+Note: if you want to package this channel using the same key as previously, you'll also need to *rekey* the Roku device before packaging.
+But I think you have to have some key on the device before you can do that.
+(Maybe?)

 ### How to make a new release

 1. Edit manifest file: